mvolkmann/blog/src/chess.md

 1. When planning the next move, verify that it isn't weakening the defense of your pieces.
 1. Avoid blocking your own pieces, especially behind pawns.
-1. Avoid pawn attacks that result to multiple pawns in the same file.
+1. Avoid pawn attacks that result to multiple pawns in the same file (doubled) unless doing so wins a piece.
+1. Watch for "en passant" pawn captures.
 1. Avoid placing knights on the edge of the board because that leaves them with fewer target squares.
 1. Try to move rooks to open files and connect them so they protect each other.